data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 2. Can be done only via separate masks of boolean arrays.
 3. `__array_interface__` has a `mask` attribute, which is a separate boolean array also implementing the `__array_interface__` protocol.
 4. Only fixed-length strings as sequence of char or unicode.
-5. Only NumPy datetime and timedelta, which are limited compared to what the Arrow format offers.
+5. Only NumPy datetime and timedelta, not timezones.
+For the purpose of data interchange, timezones could be represented separately in metadata if desired.
 6. No explicit support, however categoricals can be mapped to either integers or strings.
 Unclear how to communicate that information from producer to consumer.
 7. No explicit support, categoricals can only be mapped to integers.